 In response to these challenges, Mpilonhle was founded by three persons with diverse backgrounds and with extensive experience working in developing countries.
-Dr. Michael Bennish is a pediatrician and infectious disease expert who has worked in developing countries for 30 years.
+Dr. Michael Bennish is a pediatrician and infectious disease expert who has worked in developing countries for over 30 years.
 Formerly a Professor of Medicine, Pediatrics, and Community Health at Tufts University, he was the founding Director of the Africa Centre, a research center in South Africa.
-Dr. Joseph P. Sevilla is a Ph.D. economist from Harvard University who has a long-standing interest in finding cost-effective solutions to the health problems of developing countries.
+Dr. Joseph P. Sevilla is a Ph.D. economist from Harvard University who has a long-standing interest in finding cost-effective solutions to health problems in developing countries.
 Ms. Marie-Christine Ryckaert has a Master’s Degree in Public Administration from the Kennedy School of Government at Harvard University, and was formerly an Executive Director of Executive Education at the Kennedy School.
 She is committed to bringing the best in public management principles to developing countries and establishing high performing organizations.

+Mpilonhle now works closely with the KwaZulu-Natal Departments of Health and Education to help them implement the school health programme and to provide other services to youth.
 Mpilonhle has used the infrastructure and community engagement that it has developed through its health programmes to implement other important programmes to service the community.
-These include camps for HIV-infected children and their family members at which medical, social and psychological needs are attended to, the development of community and school-based gardens to provide training in dry-land agricultural techniques that will enhance the livelihoods of all involved, and computer based educational programs that supplement the math and science programs in rural schools.
+These include: camps for HIV-infected children and their family members at which medical, social, and psychological needs are attended to; community and school-based gardens to provide training in dry-land agricultural techniques that will enhance the livelihoods of all involved; and computer-based educational programs that supplement math and science programs in rural schools.